 - They then requested a proof-of-concept setup from a few providers, and evaluated further.

 In the end, Mediacorp decided on using Drupal as it addresses their key evaluation criteria on cost, editorial experience and engineering efficiency in a more balanced way.
 And after they started using Drupal, they discovered Acquia and its complementing services and support.

-Although Mediacorp’s replatforming project is still in progress, they already have several sites running on Drupal through Acquia Cloud.
+Although Mediacorp’s replatforming project is still in progress, they already have several sites running on Drupal through Acquia Cloud Platform.
 Leveraging Acquia to manage their infrastructure from A to Z, Acquia has helped Mediacorp improve its scalability, server provisioning, patching, CI / CD processes, and more.
 This has enabled Mediacorp to focus on its application development, achieving great results with a lean team.

 Acquia’s Technical Account Management (TAM) team has also been a great help with their expertise in the Drupal domain, giving Mediacorp much more visibility and influence in Drupal’s roadmap.
 On top of providing effective consultation and recommendations, Acquia provides the direction and guidance on deep contextual application analysis, design, support and infrastructure planning.